-Time to dust off the code that simulates the remainder of the home and away season to see, at this very early stage, how it assesses the teams are faring.
+We’re four rounds in, so it must be time to start simulating the remainder of the home and away season to investigate, at this very early stage, how MoSHBODS sees the teams faring from here.

 Again this year, projections for the remaining games will be made using the MoSHBODS System.

 Probability estimates will be derived using MoSHBODS' opinions in the following way:

 Teams' offensive and defensive ratings as at the end of the most-recently completed round will be used, along with the most-recent Venue Performance Values, to calculate expected scores for both the Home and the Away team in every remaining game of the home and away season.

 In that calculation for each contest, both teams' offensive and defensive ratings will be perturbed by a random amount based on drawing from a Normal distribution with mean 0 and a standard deviation that increases the further away the forecast is being made.
 This year, that standard deviation will increase with (4.5 times) the square root of the numbers of days between the game being forecast and the date of the next upcoming game.
 So, a game that’s 30 days away from the first game being simulated will use a standard deviation of 4.5 x sqrt(30) = 24.7.
 Both the choice of 4.5 as the multiplier and the square root as the appropriate functional form are somewhat arbitrary, although they were best amongst a number of options that I chose in reproducing the TAB bookmaker’s current Top 4 and Top 8 prices (assuming equal overround in each price).